charleseleven/charleseleven/README.md

 ##

-- 🖥️ Eu trabalho com desenvolvimento full-stack
-- 🎯 Especializando-me em Vue.js
+- 🤓 I'm a fullstack developer
+- 🖼️ Front-end with JavaScript | Vue | Nuxt
+- 🔐 Back-end with C#
-- 🤓 Estudando C# - SQLServer - Azure
+- 💾 Database with SQLServer

 ##
 <br>